-What can Increase cost of Credentialing?
+What can Increase the cost of Medical Credentialing?

 Has anyone noticed lately the cost of living going down?
 I mean, I know the gas prices are changing constantly, they go up, and then they go down.
 Not to date myself, but I can remember when I was in High School that I could receive $20 dollars for the week; $10 of it would go towards gas, and the other $10 would go towards food.
 Man!
 “Those were the Good Ol Days!”

 Anyways, we are not here for me to reminisce about the past.
-We are here to talk about why credentialing prices keep changing.
+We are here to talk about why medical credentialing prices keep changing.

 - Lazy and Inefficient Workers

 There is nothing worse that will burn through your wallet than a lazy worker.
 Especially if you’re paying them hourly.
-In a perfect world, we would just duplicate ourselves and be super efficient all the time.
+In a perfect world, we would just duplicate ourselves and be super-efficient all the time.
 Unfortunately, we need to hire people and hope for the best that they’ll work like they should, or as you expect them to, and also take pride in their work.

-We all know that the Center for Medicare Services is forever changing their credentialing and provider enrollment rules, their billing rules, fee schedules, etc. These changes affect all credentialing processes.
-If your credentialing staff doesn’t remain on top of all changes, this could delay your credentialing and also cause denials.
+We all know that the Center for Medicare Services is forever changing their provider credentialing and payer enrollment rules, their billing rules, fee schedules, etc. These changes affect all credentialing processes.
+If your medical credentialing staff doesn’t remain on top of all changes, this could delay your credentialing and also cause denials.
 You want to ensure that you have staff that continues to educate themselves with these changes and implement them into their credentialing workflow.
-If they don’t, this can cost you time and money.
+If they don’t, this can cost you time and

 - Increase Of Technology